Frank E. Petersen: Later life

+In 1998, Petersen wrote an autobiography with J Alfred Phelps, Into the Tigers Jaw.
+Frank Petersen died at his home in Stevensville, Maryland, on August 25, 2015, from lung cancer.
+Petersen left behind his wife Alicia Petersen and children Gayle, Frank, Dana Moore, Lyndsay Pulliam and Monique.

+Legacy

 On November 9, 2016, Secretary of the Navy Ray Mabus officially announced that an Arleigh Burke-class destroyer would be named in honor of Petersen.
 On February 21, 2017, the keel was laid for the guided-missile destroyer at Huntington Ingalls Industries shipyard, Pascagoula, Mississippi.

 The Navy said that the ship "will be built in the Flight IIA configuration with the Aegis Baseline 9 Combat System which includes integrated air and missile defense capability.
 This system delivers quick reaction time, high firepower, and increased electronic countermeasures capability for anti-air warfare".
 The ship was commissioned on 14 May 2022 at Charleston, South Carolina.